incoming-inc/ios-template-app/upgrade-instructions.md

 ------------------------

 - No breaking API change introduced in this version.
 Just remove the old Incoming-PVN.{bundle,framework} from your project, and add the new ones.
 If upgrading directly from v1.2, have a look at the 1.3 upgrade instructions below.
 - The today widget is now distributed in binary form.
 It is packaged as a framework and bundle, making integration far easier.
 The widget / SDK API however hasn't changed, so you can either keep your existing widget code, or upgrade to the binary distribution and benefit from the new features (in-widget video experience mostly).
-Please contact your Incoming re-presentative to access widget source code, and/or for customisation options.
+Please contact your Sourse re-presentative to access widget source code, and/or for customisation options.